 Fats are also important for eye health.
 DHA fatty acids are also important for eye health, including visual development and retinal function.
 According to the American Optometric Association (AOA), DHA is found in the highest concentrations in the retina, with studies supporting that optimal omega-3 intake is required for eye health and visual development.
 The AOA states that good sources of DHA omega-3 fatty acids include fatty fish, other seafood, and microalgae.

 Regular consumption of DHA omega-3s is important.
 According to a study published in the journal Pharmacological Research, the turnover of DHA in the brain is very rapid.
 The same researchers also determined that deficiencies may be associated with ADHD, depression, cardiovascular disease and other disorders.

-Healthy Times Organic Growing Up Formula offers 14.4 milligrams of DHA per serving.
+Healthy Times Organic Toddler Formula offers 14.4 milligrams of DHA per serving.

 - Algal-oil capsules and cooked salmon: nutritionally equivalent sources of docosahexaenoic acid.

 - Docosahexaenoic Acid and Cognition throughout the Lifespan.

 - The Benefits of Algal DHA / Why Do I Need DHA?

 - DHA Supports Brain Development and Protects Neurological Function

 - Long-term effects of LCPUFA supplementation on childhood cognitive outcomes

 The content provided in this article is intended for informational purposes only.
 It is not recommended as a substitute for professional medical advice, diagnosis or treatment for specific medical conditions.
 You should not use this information to diagnose or treat a health problem without consulting a qualified healthcare professional.
 Always seek the advice of a qualified healthcare professional regarding any medical questions or concerns.
 See additional information.